4. Data transfer

 When files are transferred the destination sticky bits on directories are not inherited.

-This is not a problem if the users are copying files to /pub/ucinetid
+This is not a problem if the users are copying files to /pub/UCInetID

 This is a problem when copying to /dfsX/group-lab-path area and it usually results in quota exceeded errors.